Latest News

 New Chapter on Gender Quality Measurement

-Congratulations to Drs.
-Deborah Stienstra and Leah Levac on their chapter in a recently published book Counting Matters: Policy, Practice, and the Limits of Gender Equality Measurement in Canada, edited by Christina Gabriel and L. Pauline Rankin.
+Congratulations to Leah Levac and Deborah Stienstra on their chapter in a recently published book Counting Matters: Policy, Practice, and the Limits of Gender Equality Measurement in Canada, edited by Christina Gabriel and L. Pauline Rankin.
 This book investigates how the rise in gender equality measurement contributes to, and falls short of, effective gender equality policy implementation.
+Leah and Deborah's chapter, with Petrina Beals and Jessica McCuaig, is called "Advancing Intersectional Considerations in Measuring Gender Equality: A Community Vitality Index in Labrador."

-Dr. Deborah Stienstra About Making a Living and Life
+Dr. Deborah Stienstra Presents About Making a Living and a Life

 On April 9, 2024, Dr. Deborah Stienstra attended the Institute for Work & Health (IWH) Speaker Series to present her research to IWH scientists and staff.
 This work relayed the experiences of women with disabilities to understand why it’s essential to move past focusing on jobs as the experience of work and health for women with disabilities and instead move towards a livelihoods approach.